About Us

 Frequently asked questions

-Information regarding the Department of Microbiology and Immunology research programs can be found on the Research page.
+Information regarding the Department of Microbiology and Immunology research programs can be found on the Research Labs page.

 Apply early.
 The priority deadline for applications to the PhD program is January 15; however, the final deadline for applications is March 1.
 Applications may be submitted after this deadline, but fellowship offers may no longer be available to offer to applicants applying late in the cycle.